UMIAK Folding Canoes

-For touring expeditions – packing serious loads – there is the Rando 450 at £1850, and the Rando 520 (pictured here, in Norway) at £2050, with an enormous carrying capacity of up to 350kg.
+For family days out, or touring expeditions in the wilderness – packing serious loads – there is the Umiak 475 at £2150, and the Umiak 520 (pictured here, in Norway) at £2250, with an enormous carrying capacity of up to 350kg.

-The 450 is perhaps best-suited to the more accomplished paddler; the 520 is more forgiving and will take greater loads – the whole family even, with additional seats (option) – but not quite as responsive.
+The 475 has a little more rocker (fore and aft curve) for best manoeuvrability; the 520 is flatter, and faster in a straight line, with even more capacity – the whole family even, with additional seats (option) – but not quite as responsive.

 Folding Canoe assembly time

-For the largest fold-up canoe model, the Rando 520, it’s possible to get from folded up in the car boot to assembled in the water, in 20 minutes – or possibly even a bit less (it might take you double that the first time though).
-The 450 is similar; the 390 and 325 have fewer frames so 15 minutes is realistic.
-There is nothing particularly difficult in the canoe folding process and much of it is akin to assembling a tent, only with much heavier duty poles and skin.
+For the largest fold-up canoe model, the Umiak 520, it’s possible to get from folded up in the car boot to assembled in the water, in 20 minutes – or possibly even a bit less (it might take you double that the first time though).
+The 475 is similar, having the same number of frames etc; the 390 has fewer frames so 15 minutes is realistic.
+There is nothing particularly difficult and much of it is akin to assembling a tent, only with much heavier duty poles and skin.

 Getting a conventional “hardshell” canoe out of the water, onto a roof rack, and safely tied down, could take just as long and is not always practical if you’re alone, travelling long distances or towing a caravan